HolgerAusB/temp-wiki/Auto-Updating Wallabag's site-depended config.md

 #### Do NOT try to...

-...auto-update config files within wallabag's path under `vendor/j0ker/graby-site-config/` this would be overwritten when installing a new wallabag update.
+...auto-update config files directly within wallabag's path under `vendor/j0ker/graby-site-config/`, this would be overwritten when installing a new wallabag update.

 ## How-to: